vaibhavtapadiya975/CrossPlatformMobileDevelopment2/Excercise/README.md

 # Team Member-3: Vikas singaram.
 (Z292U397)

   <b>Work Resposniblites:</b>
-  \n Vaibhav was responsible for making API and Integrating the API with our calculator app.
+  Vaibhav was responsible for making API and Integrating the API with our calculator app.
-  \n Snehal was responsible for designing excercise page and changing flyout layout to add excercise in menu.
+  Snehal was responsible for designing excercise page and changing flyout layout to add excercise in menu.
-  \n Vikas was responsible for creating question for excercise questions.
+  Vikas was responsible for creating question for excercise questions.

   Link to repository : https://github.com/vaibhavtapadiya975/CrossPlatformMobileDevelopment
  ![Calculator iOS application screenshot](images/Screenshot1.png "Calculator Flyout Menu")